gigety/gigety/README.md

 # 💥 🍄 🐸 Gigety 🐸 🌍 👀
 Gigety is a personal project / sandbox to practice and prove scalable solutions for a variety of requirements.
 It will forever be growing in ideas / solutions / features.
+It will demonstrate old and new ways for legacy sake.

 Currently the end product is a place for users to share information in a secure fashion.
 The "user generated" information is searchable with geolocation properties available if desired.